Dynamics of opinion polarization: Modelling framework

 \subsection{Polarization metrics}

-In an opinion formation process, polarization is observed when there is a variation in a target index $\Phi$ between the initial opinion and the final opinion of nodes.
-A rigorous definition is provided in the following. \begin{definition}[Polarization] For a polarization index~$\Phi$, we say that the opinion formation model $\mathcal{M}$ is \emph{$\Phi$-polarizing } or \emph{polarizing for $\Phi$} if it exists at least an initial opinion vector $\bm{s}$ such that the corresponding final opinion vector $\bm{z}$ satisfies the following inequality:
+In an opinion formation process, polarization is observed when there is a variation in a target index $\Phi$ (any, e.g., of the indices in Definition~\ref{def:polarization indices}) between the initial opinion and the final opinion of nodes.
+A rigorous definition is provided in the following.
+Note that Definition~\ref{def:polarization_def} below is basically an abstraction of the polarization definitions in the related literature.
+In fact, while related works typically focus on a specific polarization metric and define polarization based on it, here we abstract the metric into the variable $\Phi$ and we provide a general definition that holds for all the polarization metrics discussed later on in Definition~\ref{def:polarization indices}. \begin{definition}[Polarization] For a polarization index~$\Phi$, we say that the opinion formation model $\mathcal{M}$ is \emph{$\Phi$-polarizing } or \emph{polarizing for $\Phi$} if it exists at least an initial opinion vector $\bm{s}$ such that the corresponding final opinion vector $\bm{z}$ satisfies the following inequality:

-In this case, we say that $s$ yields to $\Phi$-polarization and its induced polarization is measured in terms of the polarization shift, i.e by the function $\Delta_\Phi$ defined as:
+In this case, we say that $s$ yields to $\Phi$-polarization and we call it \emph{polarizing vector} or \emph{polarizing prejudice}; its induced polarization is measured in terms of the polarization shift, i.e by the function $\Delta_\Phi$ defined as:

 If the model $\mathcal{M}$ is not polarizing, we say that it is \emph{$\Phi$-depolarizing } or \emph{depolarizing for $\Phi$}. \end{definition} Please observe that the definitions of polarizing and depolarizing model $\mathcal{M}$ are not symmetric: to depolarize, a model $\mathcal{M}$ should let opinions evolve in such a way that, at the end of the process, $\Phi$ is always decreasing for all possible choices of internal opinions $(s_i)$; instead, $\mathcal{M}$ is polarizing if $\Phi$ does not decrease for at least one initial opinion vector $\bm{s}$.
 The justification of the asymmetry lies in the importance of determining whether a model \emph{can} capture the polarization phenomenon, which means that it does it in at least one case.
 Please note that, for the sake of brevity, in the following we may simply refer to the opinion vector as \emph{opinion}, omitting the word ``vector".